 11. Dress for the Occasion

-In your research phase, you should always check with the company’s dress culture.
+In your research phase, you should always check with the company’s dress code.
 If they conform to a uniform or they prefer formal clothes.

-Make sure you don’t show very casual attitude or distasteful clothing to your interview attire.
+Make sure you don’t show a very casual attitude or distasteful clothing in your interview attire.

 12. Always Carry your Resume